Meki22/alx-zero_day/README.md

-My first readme
-only for this task
+my first readme only for this task